kr41/BashBooster/docs/index.md

 RVM and...

 Wait, what the heck?
 You was just going to install Nginx, why do you need all this stuff?
-The answer is: you don´t.
+The answer is: you don’t.
 You need a set of handy Bash functions, which requires nothing, but only Bash, which already included into each Linux distribution.
 So Bash Booster is such set.
 The script above can look like
 this: